sisoe24/python-easy-print/README.md

 ## 1.7.
 Known Issues

 - When using the delete or comment commands, the extension will ignore the `help` statement and the `custom` statement.
-- Temporarly removed the test suite 🤞
+- Temporary removed the test suite
-- Fails to hover print arguments with attributes inside a callable. (e.g., `args` of `foo(obj.args)`)

 ## 1.8 Demo